saku-bloom/saku-bloom/README.md

 💡 Passionate about **Data Science** and **Data Analytics**
 🎨 Creative thinker with an eye for elegant solutions
 🌱 Always learning, experimenting, and exploring new ideas
-✨ Believer in combining intelligence with beauty and simplicity

 ---